etechonomy/joplin-server/README.md

 ## Usage

-The following table lists the configurable parameters of the joplin-server container image:
+The following table lists the configurable parameters of the `etechonomy/joplin-server` container image:

 | Parameter | Description | Example |
 |-----------|-------------|---------|